msatg/msatg2022/index.md

 All are welcome.
 However, due to space restrictions, we kindly need you to register.
 Please register by June 10, 2021.
 If you have any questions, please write to
 Hao Sun (hsun71275@scut.edu.cn) before July 10th.

-The link of the meetings will be sent to the regitered participants one week before the workshop.
+The link of the meetings will be sent to the registered participants one week before the workshop.